DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

 IoT can even create an evacuation route and change it according to data on exposure to potential hazards.

-Using real-time data and analytics, AI in the mining industry can predict process failures.
-With AI, mining companies know where to deploy autonomous machines instead of staff.
-It’s all thanks to the technology’s data-driven decision-making capabilities.
+Also, using real-time data and analytics, AI in the mining industry can predict process failures.

 To enhance mine safety by optimizing supervisory efficiency, Huawei designed the AI-powered Mine Brain solution.
 The system’s main purpose is to replace humans where there are dangerous conditions.